openwms/spring-data-generic/README.md

 ![generic_dao]

-Putting the Spring Data interface (`MongoDocumentRepository` and `JpaDocumentRepository` inside the implementing class of `Save` eliminates the need for additional class files.
-For each entity class we end up with just one custom repository implementation.
+Putting the Spring Data interface (`MongoDocumentRepository` and `JpaDocumentRepository`) inside the implementing class of `Save` eliminates the need for additional class files.
+For each entity class we end up with just one custom repository implementation that inherits the Generic DAO functionality.

 ## Target Architecture